silvacms/documentation/source/silva/development_guidelines.rst

       $ svn propedit svn:externals Products

-8. Update to be sure to have the code of the tag:
+8. Update to be sure you have the latest code of the tag:

    .. code-block:: sh

       $ svn up

-9. Commit those changes (this is the *one* exception to the rule that you should never check in anything on a tag.):
+9. Commit the changes (this is the *one* exception to the rule that you should never check in anything on a tag.):

    .. code-block:: sh